faustbrian/core-delegate-api/README.md

 Retrieve transaction forged in a specific block by the given delegate.

-### `/transactions`

-Push transactions to the transaction pool without additional validation.

 ### `/{delegate}/transactions` (**Supports Pagination**)

 Retrieve transactions that were sent or received by the given delegate.